fieldtrip/fieldtrip/external/jsonlab/README.txt

 * BJData supports an optimized ND array container (supported in JSONLab since 2013)
 * BJData does not convert `NaN/Inf/-Inf` to `null` (supported in JSONLab since 2013)
 * BJData Draft 2 changes the default byte order to Little-Endian instead of Big-Endian (JSONLab 3.0 or later)
+* BJData only permits non-zero-fixed-length data types as the optimized array type, i.e. only `UiuImlMLhdDC` are allowed

 To avoid using the new features, one should attach `'UBJSON',1` and `'Endian','B'` in the `savebj` command as